 In our machines, each layer of powder is precisely laid out and to solidify this a powerful laser or electron beam will come in and act as a heat source after that it will be left to solidify.
 Here the path followed by the laser is also known as the scan pattern and will be given by users as per to desired shape.PBF parts exhibit high strength and stiffness, comparable to or better than bulk material.
 While offering fine resolution and quality, PBF faces challenges such as surface roughness, internal porosity, shrinkage, and powder handling.
 Despite drawbacks like slow production and high costs, PBF finds applications in diverse industries, including aerospace, and electronics, with the powder bed serving as built-in support.
 Check out AM PravaH software developed by Paanduv Applications to simulate these processes.

-Material Extrusion-Based Additive Manufacturing (EB-AM) is a 3D printing process, known as Fused Deposition Modeling (FDM) or Fused Filament Fabrication, encompassing plastics, metals, and ceramics.
+Material Extrusion-Based Additive Manufacturing is a 3D printing process, known as Fused Deposition Modeling (FDM) or Fused Filament Fabrication, encompassing plastics, metals, and ceramics.
 Fused Deposition Modeling is a common material extrusion process, Here material is drawn through a nozzle, where it is heated and then deposited layer by layer.
 The nozzle can move horizontally and the platform moves up and down vertically after every layer is formed.

 Material Jetting is an additive manufacturing technology that closely resembles traditional paper printing.
-Using printheads similar to inkjet printers, it deposits droplets of material layer by layer to create 3D objects.
+Using printheads similar to inkjet printers, droplets of material are deposited layer by layer to create 3D objects.
 Originating in the mid-1990s, Solidscape pioneered "Drop-on-Demand" tech for wax printing.
 3D Systems and Objet introduced their versions, advancing into MultiJet Printing (MJP) and PolyJet material jetting systems, respectively.
 Material jetting boasts speed and precision.
 Droplets of photosensitive material cure instantly under ultraviolet (UV) light, eliminating the need for additional curing.
 Despite high costs and the need for supports, that can be dissolved post-printing, material jetting offers exceptional dimensional accuracy, surface finish, and the ability to mix materials.
 It excels in creating prototypes, visual aids, and tooling due to its capacity for multi-material printing.

 Binder Jetting (BJ), developed by MIT in the early 1990s, is a powder-bed additive manufacturing process for metals.
 Unlike laser-based methods, BJ uses a recoating blade to deposit metal powders layer by layer, binding them with polymer binders.
 The resulting green body has high porosity (40-50%), requiring post-processing like infiltration or sintering for increased strength.
 MBJ accommodates various metals and composites, offering advantages in productivity and surface roughness.
 No supporting structures are needed during printing, and a large build platform allows for multi-component production.
 However, accuracy and mechanical strength limitations arise due to post-processing challenges, resulting in geometry distortion and porosity.
 Micro-part application depends on the development of 3D printable micro-metal powders and recoating techniques.
 The choice of metal powder size influences surface roughness and complexity, with finer powders posing challenges in flowability and agglomeration.
 Advanced recoating techniques aim to address these issues, although real-time observation highlights potential agglomeration concerns with particles smaller than 10 µm in MBJ.